Cardano (ADA) wallet

 A Brief History of Cardano Blockchain

 Cardano was founded by mathematicians Charles Hoskinson and Jeremy Wood back in 2015, with the former also playing a key role in the development and launch of the Ethereum network.
-Hoskinson is also the CEO of IOHK, which is the company that built Cardano’s blockchain and was awarded approximately 2.5 billion ADA immediately after the token launched.
+Hoskinson is also the CEO of IOHK, the company that built Cardano’s blockchain, and was awarded approximately 2.5 billion ADA immediately after the token launched.

-Hoskinson’s own roots in the cryptocurrency market can be traced back to 2011 when he initially dabbled in the mining and trading of Bitcoin tokens.
-Two years later, he created a professional Bitcoin course that was ultimately taken by 80,000 students, as he took his first, tentative steps into the world of cryptocurrency entrepreneurship.
+Hoskinson’s roots in the cryptocurrency market can be traced back to 2011 when he initially dabbled in the mining and trading Bitcoin tokens.
+Two years later, he created a professional Bitcoin course that 80,000 students ultimately took as he took his first tentative steps into cryptocurrency entrepreneurship.